pagopa/io-react-native-wallet/README.md

 # Install podfiles when targeting iOS (ignore this step for Android)
 # Run this only during the first setup and when Pods dependencies change
-$ cd iOS && bundle exec pod install && cd ..
+$ cd ios && bundle exec pod install && cd ..

 # Run the app on iOS
 $ yarn ios